CominiLearning/FreeFromPrep/RFP.md

 ## Request for Proposals

 This document outlines specific problem areas where innovative solutions are needed for the FreeFromPrep initiative.
-Please refer to the [README](README.md) for general information about FreeFromPrep and how to apply for grants.
+Please refer to the [README](https://github.com/CominiLearning/FreeFromPrep/blob/main/README.md) for general information about FreeFromPrep and how to apply for grants.
+You can see a [sample proposal here](https://github.com/CominiLearning/FreeFromPrep/blob/main/SampleProposal.md).

 ## Why FreeFromPrep?